Zobweyt/Gudgeon/Common/GudgeonEmbedBuilder-Usage.md

 public async Task SendErrorStyleAsync()
 {
   var embed = new GudgeonEmbedBuilder()
-    // of course you can attach a name to the style.
+    // This way you can attach a name to the style.
     .WithStyle(new ErrorStyle(), "This is the name")
     .WithDescription("I made an error style message!")
-    // you do not need to make a lambda expression here as in the original builder.
     .WithFooter("Yay, an easy footer!")
     .Build();